 3. Belief That You Can, or Must Control, Suppress or Influence Your Thoughts

-Although attempting to control thoughts is quite the opposite of what meditation is all about, this is an all-too-common mistake that many beginners make.
+Although attempting to control thoughts is almost the opposite of what meditation is all about, this is an all-too-common mistake many beginners make.

 4. Using ‘Self-Punishment’ Strategies to Stay Focused

-Depending on the childhood programming received we received from parents, teachers, coaches or mentors–or our interpretations of their feedback–we may have mistakenly come to believe that some form of punishment is always necessary to prevent future mistakes.
+Depending on what childhood programming we received from parents, teachers, coaches or mentors–or our interpretations of their feedback–we may have mistakenly come to believe that some form of punishment is necessary to prevent future mistakes.

-Whether it’s a slap in the ass for poor grades in school, or 25 pushups for being late to football practice, many of us find it difficult to imagine progress without punishment somewhere along the way.
+Whether it’s a slap in the ass for poor grades in school, or 25 push ups for being late to football practice, many of us find it difficult to imagine progress without punishment along the way.
 In the absence of an authority figure ready to crack the whip, we might beat up ourselves when we find that we are off task.

 If you’ve forgotten to meditate altogether and realize it after you’ve left your home, simply find a safe, quiet place to practice on the way to your destination.
 If you can’t find a quiet place, you can still meditate!

-Simply focus on doing the right thing whenever you discover you’ve drifted off-course and refrain from any efforts that cause yourself to feel badly for doing so.
-Otherwise, your brain will associate meditation with the punishments you’ve been giving yourself.
-Then the next logical signal your brain will send you the next time you wish to meditate is: procrastination.
+Simply focus on doing the right thing whenever you discover you’ve drifted off-course, and refrain from any efforts that cause yourself to feel badly for doing so.
+Otherwise, your brain will associate meditation with the punishments you’ve been giving yourself during your meditations.
+Keep this up and the signal your brain will send you each time you set out to meditate will be: procrastination.

 5. Using Meditation as a Coping Strategy